ballerina-platform/ballerina-dev-website/learn/guides/testing-ballerina-code/executing-tests.md

 Data-driven tests can be executed using the `bal test` command as any other test.

 Run only the specified cases of a data set provided using the `dataProvider` attribute.
-Use `#` as the separator and append the case identifier to end of the test function name.
+Use `#` as the separator and append the case identifier to the end of the test function name.

 ```bash
 $ bal test --tests <test_function>#Case1